 - Japanese maple leaves – optional for garnish

-- Push the yokes through a mesh strainer.
-This will break up the yokes and ensure that your filling is perfectly smooth when you mix in your other ingredients.
+- Push the yolks through a mesh strainer.
+This will break up the yolks and ensure that your filling is perfectly smooth when you mix in your other ingredients.

 - In a small mixing bowl, mix your egg yolks, 1 tbsp. of mayo, 1 tsp. of mustard and 1 tsp. sour cream.
 Add ⅛ tsp. nutmeg, salt and pepper.
 When ready, fill your lovely deviled eggs, place a small maple leaf on the side, small capers around the edge and sprinkle with smoked paprika.